-We try in the next section of this paper to resolve this last drawback by the proposal of a model for intentional SPL modeling.
-We try to establish the matching between users' needs and the product offered by developers by the expression of users' needs in an intentional way.
+91 the matching between users' needs and the product offered by developers by the expression of users' needs in an 92 intentional way.

-IV.
-INTENTIONAL SOFTWARE PRODUCT Line Meta-Model
+93 7 IV.
+INTENTIONAL SOFTWARE PRODUCT LINE META 94 MODEL

-This section describes a meta-model synthesizing the different interesting points that we previously identified after a state-of-the-art (software product line, intention, feature...).
+95 This section describes a meta-model synthesizing the different interesting points that we previously identified after a state-of-the-art (software product line, intention, feature?).
 We chose to transform this meta-model into a UML profile to facilitate the integration into UML models and to use it in our MDA approach.

-a) Meta-model Description
+98 8 a) Meta-model Description

 As depicted in Fig. 3, a product line contains features.
 A product belongs to one product line and is composed of features.
-These features associated to a product must check some constraints (mutual exclusion
+These features associated to a product must check some constraints (mutual exclusion Intentional Software Product Line and require relation) throw the conflict and require relationships.
+The recommends relationship concerns another feature that could be pertinent.